-Kevin and his wife KyAnne have three adult sons: Kaleb, staff Pastor and worship leader at Bridgewood Church, Clarkston, MI, and his wife Michaelah; Keith, U.S. Army Ranger, Fort Benning, GA and his wife Kelli; Klay, U.S. Army, Fort Benning, GA, and two grandchildren.
+Kevin and his wife KyAnne have three adult sons: Kaleb, staff Pastor and worship leader at Bridgewood Church, Clarkston, MI, and his wife Michaelah; Keith, Capt.
+U.S. Army Ranger, Fort Benning, GA and his wife Kelli; Klay, 1LT.
+U.S. Army, Fort Campbell, KY, and two grandchildren.

 Dr. Mark Flattery serves as the President of Network211 and The Warrior’s Journey.
 He is a third generation missionary and he brings eight years of pastoral ministry and twenty-five years of missionary service to the leadership and visionary role in which he now serves.
 He earned a Doctor of Ministry from Fuller Theological Seminary and a Masters of Divinity from Southwestern Baptist Theological Seminary.